Oscillon collapse to black holes: Introduction

 that are inspired by axion-monodromy~\cite{0803.3085, McAllister:2014mpa}.
 These potentials are quadratic around the minimum at $\phi=0$, $m$ being the mass of the scalar field.
-We will consider three values for the parameter $q=-1,0,1$ that lead to three different characteristic behaviours of the potential.
+We will consider three cases which we identify by the value for the parameter $q=-1,0,1$, leading to three different characteristic behaviours of the potential.
+Note that what we refer to as the $q=0$ case is the limit of the potential for $q \rightarrow 0$ and thus has the logarithmic form

 This range of values for the parameter $q$ ensures that the potential features a region that is shallower than quadratic at $\phi \gtrsim \Lambda$.
 The scale $\Lambda$ sets the characteristic energy scale of the potential, that determines the transition between the quadratic region and the shallower than quadratic one, see top panel of Fig.~\ref{fig:Potentials} for a visual comparison in the case $\Lambda/M_p = 1$.